 Can An Employer Maintain A Policy Of Allowing Customers To Select Servers On The Basis Of Race?

 Title VII of the Civil Rights Act of 1964 (Title VII) prohibits racial discrimination by an employer against any individual with respect to his or her compensation, terms, conditions, or privileges of employment.
 Under well-established law, racial harassment is a form of race discrimination prohibited by Title VII.
 Consequently, employers have an obligation to prevent and correct racially harassing behavior in the workplace by co-workers, supervisors, managers, and customers.
+If there is no effort for prevention towards racial discrimination by consumers, employers can be held liable.

 Having long represented victims of race discrimination in the workplace, our Citrus County, Florida race discrimination attorneys have learned that employees are often subjected to racially harassing behavior by customers.
 When racial harassment from a customer occurs, employers frequently argue that they are not liable for the racially harassing behavior because they are under no obligation to reprimand or otherwise punish customers.
 The decision by the U.S. District Court for South Dakota in Mutua v.
 Texas Roadhouse Management Corp., 753 F.3d 954 (D. S.D.
 2010) is instructive in showing that employers can be held liable for the racial hostile work environment created by a customer.